-Mark Wahlberg’s career has been pretty interesting as of late.
-Some of his most fascinating films have found him in strange roles.
-In every one of them; however, he always manages to make his character into some overly-macho badass who never grows as a person by the end of the film.
+Some of Mark Wahlberg’s most fascinating films have found him in strange roles.
+In every one of them, however, he always manages to make his character into some overly macho badass who never grows as a person by the end of the film.
 He never expresses vulnerability, and that’s his biggest flaw.
-This isn’t always a bad thing; in The Departed (arguably his best film), because he was working with an extremely talented director who made his type of character blend into the story he was telling; that character worked.
+This isn’t always a bad thing; in The Departed (arguably his best film), because he was working with Martin Scorsese who made his type of character blend into the story he was telling, it worked wonders.
 Still though, aside from a few exceptions, the majority of his films see him fall victim to his stagnant acting style.

 Looking into that actual plot of the film, there’s nothing too special or outstanding about it.
-The aforementioned scenes of Jadin’s old life could have easily carried this film.
-These scenes show life in a unique way and demonstrate that these actors would’ve made this type of story work.
+The aforementioned scenes of Jadin’s life could have easily carried this film.
 The meandering nature that most of the film displays doesn’t have the drive it needs to bring out an interesting story.
-Joe just wanders around with no aim, not growing as a person until the very end where it doesn’t even matter.
-There’s no seen payoff for his actions outside of random people recognizing him, and even that’s a stretch.
+Joe just wanders around aimlessly, not growing as a person until the very end where it doesn’t even matter.
+There’s no visible payoff to his actions outside of random people recognizing him, and even that’s a stretch.

 The presentation is lacking in many ways.
 There’s overly melodramatic music that constantly plays throughout the film.
 It’s used to mainly increase the emotional investment that the viewer has with the film, but it comes across more so as obnoxious just in how many times the same type of music is used over and over again.
 Some of the wide, establishing shots look pretty good, and there’s one party scene that has some solid usage of color.
 As for the acting, Mark Wahlberg does a mediocre job at portraying the character of Joe Bell.
-I’ve already mentioned how his play on the characters he’s given doesn’t always work, so let’s move onto the second most prominent actor, Reid Miller, who doesn’t do a bad job at all.
-Unlike Wahlberg, Miller’s character is actually likable and has the most going on in his life.
+Reid Miller as Jadin Bell, on the other hand, doesn’t do a bad job at all.
+Unlike Wahlberg, Miller’s character is actually likable and is easily the most nuanced character.
 He can be a bit annoying at points, but that mostly has to do with the weird dynamic that he and Joe have with each other.